 Symptoms of GERD

-The symptoms of GERD in adults differ quite a bit from regular acid reflux symptoms, says Atif Iqbal, MD, board-certified general surgeon and medical director of the Digestive Care Center at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
-GERD can range in severity, so some people may only experience one or two symptoms, while others may have more.
+Well, the signs of GERD in adults differ quite a bit from regular acid reflux symptoms, Dr. Iqbal says.
+GERD can range in severity, so some people may only experience one or two GERD symptoms in their throat, while others may have more.

 - Chest pain